CNBC Awards

 Enhancing Operational Efficiency in Agriculture

-Environmental sustainability and operational efficiency are inextricably linked in climate smart agriculture.
+Environmental sustainability and operational efficiency are directly connected in climate smart agriculture.
 Waste in water, fertilizer, or energy directly increases greenhouse gas emissions and financial losses.
 Optimizing every operational aspect is a core tenet of this approach to ensure both ecological health and economic success.

 Machinery and Overall Equipment Effectiveness